 And then there was Les Miserables which David Edelstein described this way: “what I saw on-screen was a transcendentally tasteless bombardment, an absolute horror show that in a just world would send people screaming from the theater.”

-Well, that’s not very ice.
-And, um, I liked it.
+Well, I liked it.
 (Though I did find Edelstein’s review highly entertaining.)

 What I’m NOT looking forward to is Downton Abbey, which I liked in season 1 despite the utter lack of likable characters, whether upstairs or downstairs.
 But who couldn’t be mesmerized by that house, that estate and those costumes.
 Oh the costumes!
 (You will only understand this if you are female or female-ish or you just like attractive man-made objects on any level or if you have eyes.)
 The second season was so inexcusably bad that this season I’m kind of hoping the whole house burns to the ground with every last thing and everyone in it.
-And that the fire spreads to the whole island and (sparing our friends and in-laws there, of course) it becomes the biggest fire in the history of the world.
+And that the fire spreads to the whole island.
 Preferably in episode 1.

 Going to take a break from blogging.
 Will see you some time in early 2013.
 If I decide to get rid of everything I own and empty all our accounts, putting everything in a giant bonfire, I’ll let you know.
 (I’ll work, first, on getting rid of my Amazon wishlist.
 First things first.)